Dragon Lee (actor): Early life

 Dragon Lee was born Moon Kyung-seok in Seosan, Chungcheongnam-do Province.
-He said in the Bruceploitation documentary "Enter the Clones of Bruce Lee" that as a child, he loved watching martial arts films especially those starring Bruce Lee.
+He said in the 2023 Bruceploitation documentary "Enter the Clones of Bruce" that as a child, he loved watching martial arts films, especially those starring Bruce Lee.
 He said he would often imitate the moves he saw in such movies and that the films inspired him to try his hand at acting in the genre.

 Career

 Dragon Lee studied taekwondo with friend and actor Kim Tai-chung, who was Bruce Lee's double in the final scenes of Game of Death.
 It was at this stage of his life that Dragon Lee also began studying the Korean martial art of hapkido under Hwang In-shik, who appeared with Bruce Lee in The Way of the Dragon.

 When Dragon Lee was at a theater, a man told him that he resembled Bruce Lee, a big compliment because the latter was popular at the time.
 The man knew film directors in Hong Kong and helped Dragon Lee advance his career.

 In his early 20s, Dragon Lee moved to Hong Kong and starred in many martial arts films, often credited as Bruce Lei because of his resemblance to Bruce Lee.
 Among his many film credits is the semi-documentary The Real Bruce Lee (1977).
+He also appeared in the 2023 documentary Enter the Clones of Bruce about the Bruceploitation craze.